top of page

 The restaurant opens up to a dining room that is modern and clean.

-They have two menus, a menu for the cosy tapas bar at the front, and one for patrons dining in plush, velvet chairs and crisp, white tablecloths.
+They have two menus, a menu for the cosy tapas bar at the front, and one for patrons dining in plush, velvet chairs with crisp, white tablecloths.
 The also offer private dining for larger parties.

 The wine list is extensive, although a couple are available in carafes.
 We ordered a carafe of red and white.

 Both croquettes were crispy on the outside and had a pillowy soft, creamy centre.
-The mushroom croquette had more umami flavour, as expected.
-Creamy aioli accompanied the croquettes.

 Is there anything better than squid fritto with a glass of wine?

 This is the quintessential tapas dish, perfect for sharing and goes down well with a chilled white wine.
-The table demolished these in a heartbeat and honestly, they're better than fries as far as 'crunchy foods with alcohol' is concerned.
+Our table demolished these in a heartbeat and honestly, they're better than fries as far as 'crunchy foods with alcohol' is concerned.

 To serve this, I cut up the asparagus and mixed it so that the vegetables were all coated with the velvety potato puree.
-Asparagus and brussel sprouts were still lush green and sweet.
+Asparagus and brussel sprouts were still lush, green and sweet.

 It was a really tasty dish and the perfect example of letting the ingredients shine; add a poached egg on top of that and I would've happily devoured this one for brunch.